We Found Pesticides in Stormwater

 Be a Good Neighbor

 We have been bombarded with advertising messages that good neighbors maintain a weed-free, bug-free, “perfect” lawn.
 The sale of lawn care pesticides for residential use in Maine increased by 700% since 1995, meaning your neighbors now apply more pesticides than all of Maine’s farmers and foresters combined!
-In a recent statewide survey, though, 61% of Mainers said they do not apply fertilizers to their lawns.
+In a statewide survey, though, 61% of Mainers said they do not apply fertilizers to their lawns.

 Which neighbor are you?
 Learn to be a good neighbor by:

 Testing by FOCB confirms that pesticides and the nutrients in fertilizers are entering our coastal waters, turning coves into expanses of green slime and using up oxygen needed by marine life.